Anhad-Sodhi/1800_202330_30/README.md

 * That's it!
 * Create listings by clicking on the plus icon in the bottom right
 * Browse listings by clicking on the map icon at the top (to view listings on the map) or the "browse" text in the top dropdown menu (to view them as a list)
-* View, edit and delete your own listings by cliking on the "your listings" text in the top dropdown menu and clicking on the listing
+* View, edit and delete your own listings by clicking on the "your listings" text in the top dropdown menu and clicking on the listing

 ## 5. Known Bugs and Limitations
 Here are some known bugs: